mgatelabs/LunarDebris-Core/README.md

 Threads
 ------------

-Unlike current mail systems where thread views have been a late addition, each message in our system will have it's own unique identity number.
+Unlike current mail systems where threaded views have been a late addition, each message in our system will have it's own unique identity number.
 When a client receives a message, it can check if its linked to another message and properly thread the mails.
 Also with this system, previous messages don't need to be included with reply's.

 Key Exchanges
 ------------